adinabo/flower-shop/readme.md

 #### Test: `test_invalid_public_key`
 Verifies that an invalid **public key** results in a `StripeError` when attempting to create a `PaymentIntent`.

+### Validators

+- WS3 HTML Testing Validator
+Since the project was built using Django, the validator returned several errors and warnings that are specific to the templating system and Django’s dynamic content rendering.
+These errors do not indicate actual issues with the HTML but rather limitations of the validator when working with frameworks like Django.

+-
+-

 ### Stripe Elements Tests

 The Stripe Elements tests ensure the correct behavior of the **Stripe Elements** integration: